hawtio/website/docs/maven-plugins.md

-# hawtio Maven Plugins
+---
+title: "Maven Plugins"
+---

-**hawtio** offers a number of Maven Plugins, so that users can bootup Maven projects and have **hawtio** embedded in the running JVM.
+Hawtio offers a number of Maven plugins, so that users can bootup Maven projects and have Hawtio embedded in the running JVM.

 ## Maven Goals

-**hawtio** offers the following Maven Goals, and each goal is further documented below:
+Hawtio offers the following Maven Goals, and each goal is further documented below:

 <table class="table">
   <tr>